rcosnita/fantastico/doc/source/features/oauth2/idp.rst

 =====================

 Fantastico provides a default Identity provider which provides required APIs for managing users.
-As other Fantastico extensions the APIs are secured with OAUTH2 tokens.
+As other Fantastico extensions APIs, idp APIs are secured with OAUTH2 tokens.
+In order to activate IDP extension for **Fantastico** follow :doc:`/features/components/oauth2/oauth2_idp/index`.

 APIs
 ----